Conquest-Reforged/ConquestReforged/README.md

-# Indev
+# Public Releases
-Issue tracker for in-development mods
+Issue tracker for public mods
 Make sure to check for duplicate reports before opening a new one.

 ## **Conquest Reforged**